 Reduced navigation depth from 4 levels to 2, improving discoverability and reducing compliance risks from missed requirements.

-Created complete sitemap and navigation structure for Digital Services implementation.
+Created complete sitemap and navigation structure for Digital Services to implement.

 LEFT IMAGE: Original topic-based navigation